AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 ## Follow an upload with another job {#follow-an-upload-with-another-job}

 When you upload items using FTP, you can schedule a subsequent job to begin when the upload is complete.
-If other jobs are scheduled to begin, the job you schedule here is queued after them.
+If other jobs are scheduled to begin, the jobs you schedule here are queued after them.

 The new job sends a notification to the address that you specify so that the code at that location can be triggered.
 This follow-on publishing job uses the same name as the upload job, but with the text *Pub_* added to the beginning.